Hassansajjad4it/LeetCode/README.md

 # LeetCode
-- This is the repo of LeetCode Qestions
+- This is the repository for LeetCode Qestions